15 September 2016 / sweden

-After arriving at Vänersborg on Friday made me realize that not only the fellow Instagram riders from Sweden were there, but that it’s gotten international and that I was recognizing people from all over the Europe.
-Everybody knows that cycling scene is small, but Instagram-cycling scene is even smaller.
-Dalsland runt going viral!
+Arriving at Vänersborg on Friday made me realize that not only were my fellow Instagram riders from Sweden there, but that it’s gotten quite international.
+I was recognizing people from all over Europe!
+Everybody knows that the cycling scene is small, but the Instagram-cycling scene is even smaller.
+Dalsland runt is going viral!

-After some mingling, we finally went off, 104 km to the base camp in the Dalslands woods.
+After some mingling, we finally set off: 104 km to the base camp in the Dalslands woods.
 I yelled to my friend that we were too far behind in the peloton so I caught up with the first group.
 I cursed myself for doing so.
-I always get carried away when the boys start racing and feel the need to prove myself strong.
+I always get carried away when the boys start racing and feel the need to prove myself.
 I got dropped on the first bigger hill after 50 km.
-Whatever. found a new group and we continued chasing.
+Whatever.
+I found a new group and we continued chasing.

 We decided to go the long route of 213 km.
-Hitting the first hill, we started rethinking.
-Coming from a really flat part of the Sweden, I always get amazed by the hills that actually do exist in our country.
-Dalsland is woods, hills, and lakes.
+Hitting the first hill, we started rethinking this plan.
+Coming from a really flat part of Sweden, I always get amazed by the hills that actually do exist in our country.
+Dalsland is forest, hills, and lakes.
 No cars and a lot of gravel.
 When we arrived at the first feed (chimpanzee-bars) zone we decided that we would do the short route (175km) after all.
-Doing the short route meant that we would miss taking the ferry to Norway and not seeing the infamous car cemetery.
+Doing the short route meant that we would miss taking the ferry to Norway and would not see the infamous car cemetery.
 It felt like missing out on the all of the fun parts, but my knee pain was getting worse and it was getting late so we headed straight home.

 With some 20-30km left, we stopped for pizza.
-I don’t think that the owners ever had that many people at their place before, and certainly not the cyclist.
+I don’t think that the owners had ever had that many people at their place before, and certainly not that many cyclists.
 After too many bars I was craving some “real” food and stuffed my face with kebab pizza.

-Something that I regretted the minute we started cycling again.
-Pizza legs (slow) and pizza tummy (pain) are not to recommend, but I guess that if I did it again, I would have eaten the whole pizza, again.
+This was something that I regretted the minute we started cycling again.
+Pizza legs (slow) and pizza tummy (pain) are not recommended, but I guess that if I had to do it again, I would have eaten the whole pizza, again.
 It was worth it.

 The last 20-30 km were the toughest.
-It seemed like they never ended.
+It seemed like they would never end.
 We hit the gravel roads again and at every corner, I hoped to see the base camp.
 Instead, we got a pretty sweet gravel climb.
-As I said, I’m not good at hills and imagine a gravel hill after 160km or something.
+As I said, I’m not good at hills and imagine a gravel hill after 160km or so.
 The boys just went for it while I was considering getting off the bike and walking.
 Gravel hills are hard, kids.
 Don’t underestimate them!

 At breakfast, people were talking about taking a car back to Vänersborg, but there was no car?
 We put our rain jackets on, hopped on the bikes, said goodbye to the base camp and headed back to Vänersborg the shortest way possible.
 The lazy route, lazy pace.
 It stopped raining, we took the jackets off and enjoyed the last day at Dalsland runt.

 Back in the car we were exhausted, our bikes were muddy, dirty and looked like pigs and I was happy that I wasn’t the one driving for four hours back home.
-Thinking about all the roads I rode, all the roads I missed, all the people I’ve met all the bars I’ve eaten and how good it all was, there the post- Dalsland runt-calm hit me.
+Thinking about all the roads I had ridden, all the roads I had missed, all the people I’d met all the bars I’d eaten and how good it all was, the post- Dalsland runt-calm hit me.
 Then, I fell asleep.